BalThapa/BalThapa/README.md

 ## Bal Krishna Thapa

 - 👋 Hi there !
-I am a Junior Full Stack Developer and a graduate of Bachelor of Business Administration.
+I am a Full Stack Developer and a graduate of Bachelor of Business Administration.
-- 👨🏻‍🎓 I’ve completed my studies (searching for internship) in Business College, Helsinki.
+- 👨🏻‍🎓 I’ve completed my studies in Business College, Helsinki.
 - 🌱 My learnings are React, basics of React-advance, PHP/Symfony, Drupal, Unit Testing and CI/CD.
 - 🔭 I’ve recently completed my portfolio project using React and Tailwind CSS.
 - 👯 I’m searching for a role of Developer and looking forward to make my career bright as Full-Stack developer.